Bongkrek acid: Mechanism of action

 Mitochondrial synthesis of ATP requires ADP transport from the cytosol into the mitochondrial matrix through the adenine nucleotide translocator (ANT).
 Bongkrek acid binds to the surface of the ANT, inhibiting its translocation and blocking active transport of cytosolic ADP into the mitochondrion.
 The binding of bongkrek acid to the ANT, and therefore also its inhibition, are irreversible.

 Symptoms of poisoning

 After consumption of bongkrek acid-contaminated food, the latency period is between 1 and 10 hours.
 Common symptoms of bongkrek acid poisoning are dizziness, somnolence, excessive sweating, palpitations, abdominal pain, vomiting, diarrhea, hematochezia (fresh blood in the stool), hematuria (blood in the urine), urinary retention, and limb soreness.
 In the first reported case in Africa, 12 out of 17 people were reported to have limb soreness as one of their main symptoms.

-In Indonesia, the overall reported mortality rate is reported to be 60%.
+In Indonesia the overall reported mortality rate is reported to be 60%, while in Mozambique it is reported to be 32%.
+Incidents in China have had a range of overall reported mortality rates, leading researchers to suggest that different starches contaminated by bongkrek acid may have different mortality rates.
 Fatal dose has been reported to be as low as 1 to 1.5 mg single dose, but oral LD_{50} has also been reported at a significantly higher dose of 3.16 mg/kg body weight.
 Death usually occurs 1 to 20 hours after the onset of symptoms.